-In 2017 training workshops were provided to College employees, faculty members and Security Officers focusing on active shooter and fire safety practices.
-A handout of safety guidelines was provided at each session.
+Training workshops are provided to College employees, faculty members and Security Officers focusing on active shooter and fire safety practices.
+A handout of safety guidelines is provided at each session.

-An overview of safety and security procedures was provided to new employees at the start of fall and spring semesters.
-Information focused on fire and active shooter safety practices, emergency communication and notification systems, as well as general safety protocols.
+An overview of safety and security procedures is provided to new employees at the start of fall and spring semesters.
+Information is focused on fire and active shooter safety practices, emergency communication and notification systems, as well as general safety protocols.